moritz89/angular-fabricjs-constraints/README.md

 - create a ghost object when dragging an object between snap points
 - highlight snap points when dragging a dependent component

+**Bonus:** find a method to serialize the components to:

+- be stored in a database
+- run simulations with

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.